tails1154/starfall/README.md

 either download the git repo as a zip or use `git clone https://github.com/tails1154/starfall`

-then when you see the riivolution folder, copy it to your sd card.
+copy the SMG2starfall and riivolution folder to your sd card

 ## Editing/Contributing